nmeylan/nostalro-client/docs/internal/sprite-projection.md

 document disagree, the code is right and this document is stale; fix it.

-For the coordinate conventions used throughout (native RO axes, negative Y is up, camera placement).
+For the coordinate conventions used throughout (native RO axes, negative Y is up, camera placement  [read more at ragnarokresearchlab.github.io](https://ragnarokresearchlab.github.io/rendering/coordinate-systems/).).
 The short version, and the only part that matters here: world coordinates are native RO, so up is negative Y, and a point one unit above the ground is `wy - 1.0`.